-This paper analyzes the effect of bank recapitalizations on lending, funding and asset quality of European banks between 2000 and 2013.
-Controlling for market implied capital shortfall of banks, we find that banks that receive a sufficiently large recapitalization increase lending, raise additional funding and clean up their balance sheets.
-In contrast, banks that receive a small recapitalization relative to their capital shortfall reduce lending, shrink assets and suffer a drop in deposits and interbank borrowing.
+This paper analyzes the effect of bank recapitalizations on lending, funding and asset quality of we find that banks that receive a sufficiently large recapitalization increase lending, attract more deposits and clean up their balance sheets.
+In contrast, banks that receive a small recapitalization relative to their capital shortfall reduce lending and shrink assets.
 These results suggest recapitalizations need to be large enough to lead to new lending.